 Authorities shall account for property, plant and equipment in accordance with IAS 16 Property, Plant and Equipment, except where adaptations to fit the public sector are detailed in the Code.

-IPSAS 17 Property, Plant and Equipment is based on IAS 16, and introduces no additional accounting requirements, although it provides additional guidance for public sector bodies, ie the basis for determining fair value (now described in the Code as current value) and introducing the concept of ‘service potential’.
+IPSAS 45 Property, Plant and Equipment is based on IAS 16, and introduces no additional accounting requirements.
+Although, alongside IPSAS 46 Measurement, it provides additional guidance for public sector bodies, ie the basis for determining fair value (now described in the Code as current value) and introduces the concept of ‘current operational value a current value measurement basis developed for assets held for their operational capacity.

 This section of the Code does not cover property, plant and equipment classified as non-current assets held for sale and discontinued operations in accordance with Section 4.9 of the Code (also see IFRS 5).
 IAS 16 also refers to other areas where the standard does not apply; however, these areas may not be common, if relevant at all, within authorities, ie exploration for and evaluation of mineral resources.
 Authorities should refer to IAS 16 for these areas.
 Tangible heritage assets are accounted for in accordance with this section of the Code subject to the specific requirements of Section 4.10 of the Code.